aphp/edsnlp/docs/tutorials/hpc.md

-This tutorial shows how to run an existing deep-learning based EDS-NLP model (for example the public pseudonymisation model [eds-pseudo-public](https://eds-pseudo-public.streamlit.app) efficiently on a Slurm cluster.
-We focus on a Parquet → Parquet workflow and a Slurm batch script.
-For background on streams, batching and backends, see the tutorial [Processing multiple texts](/tutorials/multiple-texts).
+This tutorial shows how to run an existing deep-learning based EDS-NLP model (for example the public pseudonymisation model [eds-pseudo-public](https://eds-pseudo-public.streamlit.app) efficiently on a cluster.
+In a Clinical Data Warehouse like AP-HP's, most research projects might want to:

+1. first fetch a corpus of documents with PySpark.
+Depending on your computing setup, this might run on a specific cluster like Hadoop/YARN.
+2. run the NLP model on these notes.
+This is often best done on a GPU cluster, for instance one managed by Slurm.

 ## Python inference script

+Let's start by the Python NLP inference script.
 We’ll write an inference script that:

 - loads an existing model, e.g. `AP-HP/dummy-ner` which annotates entities of the [DEFT 2020 dataset](https://hal.science/hal-03095262/document) on documents.
-- reads notes
+- reads notes from a Parquet dataset (e.g. exported from Spark)
 - applies the model on these notes
-- writes entities to files
+- writes entities back to a new Parquet dataset (e.g. to be re-imported in Spark)

 ```python { title="inference.py" }
 import logging